svobik7/next-roots/README.md

 ### How to use it

-Default behavior is to have `roots.config.js` file placed in your project root folder (next to your package.json file).
+The default behavior is to have a `roots.config.js` file placed in your project root folder (next to your package.json file).

 This file defines roots schema for your pages and config params for pages builder.